Carbon Steel Pans vs Cast Iron Pans

 The best way to take care of cast iron pans is by drying them well after washing and coat them with non-greasy oil.
-Avoid using a dishwasher to clean the pan and just use soap and water.
+Avoid using a dishwasher to clean the pan and just use water.

 The market today offers a type of cast iron pans with enamel coating.
 The coating is to protects it from corrosion and rust.
 The coat however is susceptible to crack when temperatures go beyond 400F.

 ·Durability– cast iron pans are heavy and enhance with age.
 This is among the cookware that will stage in your kitchen for a long time.